Clothing Manufacturing in Vietnam: 2026 Guide

 Vietnam's forced-labor exposure is significantly lower than Xinjiang-adjacent China supply chains, but cotton traceability still matters.
 US CBP UFLPA enforcement has detained Vietnamese shipments with undocumented cotton origins, so a signed cotton affidavit and mill certificate should be standard in every tech pack.
 Track-and-trace systems (Oritain, AppDirect) are the cleanest way to prove origin.

-Citation capsule: Higg FEM adoption among Vietnamese apparel exporters reached 68% in 2024, the highest in Southeast Asia, according to Cascale's 2024 program data.
+Citation capsule: Vietnam has among the highest verified Higg FEM adoption in Southeast Asia, based on OneAim's own factory network.
 Tier-1 plants serving Nike, Patagonia, and Lululemon typically also hold bluesign, GRS, OEKO-TEX, and ZDHC conformance.

 How do tariffs work for Vietnam-made apparel?